muhilan-c/Compliant-mangement-system/README.md

-﻿# Campus-ManageMent-System
+﻿# Compliant-ManageMent-System
-The Campus Management System is a comprehensive web-based solution designed to tackle the complexities of real-time coordination and task management within a campus environment.
+The Complaint Management System is a comprehensive web-based solution designed to tackle the complexities of real-time coordination and task management within a campus environment.
 Its core objective is to streamline campus facility management, enhancing the experience for both students and administrators.

 ### Features